skalldri/rp2040-test/README.md

 # DEV LOG

 ## 11/28/22
+- Solved!
+- Looks like bugs in Zephyr
+- The idle thread should _never_ be placed in the runq
+- Not enough checks to prevent that from happening
+- Add more checks to guarantee that it never happens and problem solved!

+## 11/27/22 - Second Bug
 - The next bug: incorrect idle thread re-queueing on secondary core
 - Getting an assert caused by the idle thread getting passed into the re-queuing function
 - Happens via k_yield